Human Resources Management Selection Tools

 Human Resources Selection Tools: Background Checks

 A background check is imperative, particularly in today’s society.
 There are many people out there who have made mistakes in the past, and this does not always judge how they will react or behave in the future.
 It is still a necessary evil to dig into one’s past.
-AS Bohlander and Snell (2007) point out, “courts have ruled that companies can be held liable for negligent hiring if they fail to do adequate background checks.”
+AS Bohlander and Snell (2007) point out, “Courts have ruled that companies can be held liable for negligent hiring if they fail to do adequate background checks.”
 The company is responsible for the safety of both its employees and its customers.
 As a result, a proper background check can help alleviate some of that burden.
 Background checks include more than just a criminal records search.
-Background checks include checking previous employment, references, any listed awards or certifications.
+Background checks include checking previous employment, references, and any listed awards or certifications.
 During the process of checking on these, interesting facts can turn up.
 The main goal is often to make sure that the applicant was honest with the information provided, and honesty is very important in any position but even more so in a retail oriented position.

 Human Resources Management Selection Tools: Personality Inventory

 There are a variety of uses for a personality inventory.
 These are becoming more popular with the advents in psychological research.
 Some can be quite costly, and some are relatively inexpensive.
-Companies such as Wal-Mart, Toys’R’Us, and even Sears make a personality test part of the application.
+Companies such as Wal-Mart use a personality test as part of the application.
 Other companies may not require you to take such a test until after your initial interview.
-One of the main things companies are looking for here again is the honesty of the applicant.
+One of the main things companies are looking for here is the honesty of the applicant.
 Integrity is an important part of being a good employee.
 When you have access to cash amounts in registers and physical product, one of the company’s primary goals must be to prevent shrinkage.
 According to Kathy Grannis of the National Retail Federation (2009) a startling 44% of retail shrinkage—which amounts to about $15.9—is due to employee theft.
 With this in mind, it is imperative that employees be properly screened for the likelihood of stealing before being placed in a position that would allow them to do so.
 The personality tests would allow for a certain degree of confidence in a potential employee’s honesty.
 These tests can also measure their likelihood of absenteeism, problem solving ability, how well they handle stress, and their overall mental stability and outlook on important matters in life.